AnthoniaUdoba/Classic-Arcade-Game/README.md

 # Classic Arcade Game Project

 The project starter code was provided.
+I only updated the javascript code by modifying app.js file.
+Try it here!

+# Installing

+You can clone the repo or download it as zip file by clicking on green button "Clone or Download".
+Once done, open Index.html on any browser of choice.

+# Instructions

+- Use the keyboard arrow keys to move around.
-In this game you have a Player and Enemies (Bugs).
-The goal of the player is to reach the water, without colliding into any one of the Bugs.
+- The goal is to get to the water without colliding with the bugs.

-- The player can move left, right, up and down using the arrow keys.
-- The Bugs move in varying speeds on the paved block portion of the scene.
-- Once a the player collides with a Bug, the game is reset and the player moves back to the start square.
-- Once the player reaches the water (i.e., the top of the game board), the game is won.
+- If you collide with any of the Bugs or reach the water (i.e., the top of the game board), you go back to the start positon.